saeedsbr/movie-recommendation/README.md

-A basic ML project with internally made data set
+A basic ML project with internally made data set.
+Also basic frontend is done via Html